tubolur/vps_config/README.md

 # CONFIG TOOLS

-This repo includes a few ressources for servers
+This repo includes a few ressources for quick linux distros init.

+## .bash-aliases

+A predefined list of aliases to be added to the `~/.bashrc` or `~/.bash_aliases` file.

 ## install.sh